 - Your state, county or city may mandate business name registration.
 Whether you need to register and at what level depends on your business entity.
 It also depends on where you live.
 Let's take sole proprietors as an example.
 In Texas, they usually only need to register the name if using an assumed name.
 An assumed name is a trade name that is different from the owner's legal name.

 - It helps establish your business in a formal way.
-Let’s say you want to start a sole proprietorship.
-You usually don’t need to register this business entity with the state to begin business.
+Let's say you want to start a sole proprietorship.
+You usually don't need to register this business entity with the state to begin operations.
 Registering your name would still be of value in this case.
 Why?
-It would be your only chance to enter your business into an official state directory.
+It would be your only chance to enter your company into an official state directory.

 How to register a business name

 The first step of registering a name is to find out whether you need to register and at what levels of government.
 You can find information on the website of the Secretary of State or the county or city clerk in your area.